Hyundai i10: Styling

 The i10 has a large air dam, pulled-back headlamps, chrome lined grille, fog lamps, and a rear window with an up swept kink.

 The tailgate has a chrome lined boot release handle, and a roof spoiler on the top end versions.

 Overall length (3,565 mm) and wheelbase (2,380 mm) are identical to the Atos with slightly more interior space; Ergonomic design was intended to accommodate tall drivers and increasing rear knee room.
 The width has been increased (and front and rear track) by 70 mm for more shoulder room.
 The height has been reduced by 40 mm.
 Boot space at 225 L is significantly lower than that of Getz.

 Interior

 The interior has a plastic dash housing with an optional integrated stereo.
 The instrument binnacle has a large white faced speedometer, flanked by the tachometer and fuel and temperature gauges.

 The gear shifter is built into the center console, leaving space between the front seats for two cup holders.

 Facelift

-In September 2010, Hyundai introduced a facelift for the i10.
+On September 23, 2010, Hyundai revealed a facelift for the i10 in India.
+From that day onwards, the car was available for pre-order and later for test drives.
+On October 17, 2010, the facelifted i10 officially debuted in the Indian market and became available for purchase.
+Although the facelift was introduced, production of the pre-facelift model did not cease until late October 2010 and continued to be sold in several regions until the end of the year.
+In other countries, the facelift was released after the end in 2010, mostly in 2011.